 If there is a shortfall during the regular review before the four rules of the selection indices are applied, a check is performed to see whether there is a relegation candidate from a superior index (e.g. a shortfall may occur in the SDAX® due to an exit from MDAX® and the simultaneous promotion of an SDAX® company).
 In this case, a review using the Regular Exit rule for the respective selection index will be performed for the exit candidate, reviewing the eligibility for acceptance into the subordinate selection index.

-- a.
-If the company meets the Regular Exit rule, the relegation candidate is directly accepted into the selection index in which the shortfall occurred. - b.
-If the Regular Exit rule is not met, the relegation candidate is not accepted directly into the selection index with the shortfall.
+a.
+If the company meets the Regular Exit rule, the relegation candidate is directly accepted into the selection index in which the shortfall occurred.